asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

   version: 0.1.0
 ```

-This is like Chan saying, "I'm using the `3.0.0` space message rules, and I'm naming my plan `Sending Signal to Eve.`".
+Essentially, Chan is saying, "I'm using the `3.0.0` space message rules, and I'm naming my plan `Sending Signal to Eve.`".

-#### Making a Message Route
+## Message route

 Next, Chan picks a path for his message.
 He makes a channel called `spaceMessage` with the address `Earth/letter`.
-Now his plan looks like this:

 ```yaml
 channels: